Jitenmohanty/SelfEx_Job_tracker/readme.md

 ## 🙌 Contributors

-Built with 💖 by [Your Name] and the developer community.
+Built with 💖 by Jiten Kumar Mohanty and the developer community.

 ---